quii/learn-go-with-tests/math.md

 ok  	github.com/gypsydave5/learn-go-with-tests/math/v9/clockface	0.007s
 ```

-Now we can uncomment the acceptance test and get to work drawing the minute hand
+Now we can uncomment the acceptance test and get to work drawing the minute hand.

 ### Write enough code to make it pass

-Another quick copy-and-paste with some minor adjustments
+The `minuteHand` function is a copy-and-paste of `secondHand` with some minor adjustments:

 ```go
 func minuteHand(w io.Writer, t time.Time) {